Teaching the writing process? I model the entire concept for my students.

 - We proofread as a class.
 This works well with a close-knit class, one that is willing to participate and share writing samples.
 Students volunteer sentences they need help reworking, or read a section of their papers that need reformed.

 Again, I share with students ways that I proofread and model how I apply grammatical rules to situations.
+I even rotation with them during stations.

 5. Publication methods: